Peñablanca Protected Landscape and Seascape: History

-Callao Cave was visited by American Governor-General Theodore Roosevelt, Jr. in 1932 who under his term created the National Park system of the country with the passing of Act No. 3195 in 1932.
-Callao Cave was one of the earliest national parks of the country when it was established on July 16, 1935, by Proclamation no. 827.
+Callao Cave was visited by American Governor-General Theodore Roosevelt Jr. in 1932 who under his term created the National Park system of the country with the passing of Act No. 3195 in 1932.
+Callao Cave was one of the earliest national parks in the country when it was established on July 16, 1935, by Proclamation no. 827.
 The Callao Cave National Park encompassed an area of 192 ha of land.

 With the passing of the NIPAS Act of 1992 that revamped the protected areas of the country, the Callao National Park was reclassified but enlarged by Proclamation no. 416 on June 29, 1994.
 The protected area was reestablished as the Peñablanca Protected Landscape.

 In 2003 upon the recommendation of the Department of Environment and Natural Resources (DENR), the protected area was further enlarged to include certain parcels of land in the public domain.
 Proclamation 416 no. was amended by Proclamation no. 484, signed by President Arroyo on October 6, 2003.
 The law enlarged the park to 118,781.58 ha and renamed as the Peñablanca Protected Landscape and Seascape (PPLS).

 The protected area is particularly described as bounded on the North and East of Public Forest under FR-1011 per Proclamation No. 584 dated July 8, 1940; on the South by Callao Reforestation Project and on the West by Block I, Alienable and Disposable of Cagayan Project No. 13-C, Certified on February 27, 1923.

 Since June 22, 2018, the protected area has been designated as a national park through the Expanded National Integrated Protected Areas System (ENIPAS) Act or Republic Act No. 11038 which was signed by President Rodrigo Duterte.